-We are well established in the area of HPAPI.
-Our current offering provides advantages by addressing multiple challenges for customers who are working in this space.
-Our customers also benefit from our ability to customize our assets to meet the specific needs of their molecules.
-This is complemented by our integrated approach, which allows us to progress from clinical to commercial manufacture within a single site.
+Our HPAPI offering addresses multiple challenges facing our customers, as we can customize assets to meet the specific needs of their molecules.
+Taking an integrated approach allows us to progress from clinical to commercial manufacture within a single site.

-We are an established partner in early development programs and we continue to strengthen our early phase services.
-The SimpliFiH® Solutions is an integrated offering designed to reduce the timeline from initial idea to first-in-human (FiH) clinical verification.
-It addresses the bioavailability challenges that can be associated with new and complex molecules and can reduce Phase 1 timelines by three months compared to traditional approaches.
+SimpliFiH® Solutions is an integrated offering designed to reduce the timeline from initial idea to first-in-human (FiH) clinical verification.
+It addresses bioavailability challenges often associated with new and complex molecules and can reduce Phase 1 timelines by three months compared to traditional approaches.

-Currently we have a global network of six sites across Europe, USA and China covering drug substance, particle engineering and drug product development and manufacturing.
-This footprint allows us to remain geographically aligned with the major growth markets in the biopharmaceutical industry.
-These key markets account for more than 60% of overall global pharmaceutical growth.
+The Small Molecules division offering covers drug substance, particle engineering and drug product development and manufacturing.
+With a global network of five sites across Europe, the US and China, our geographical footprint remains aligned with the biopharmaceutical industry’s major growth markets.
+These markets account for more than 60% of overall global pharmaceutical growth1.